-At least one 12 volt socket is provided in your vehicle.
-For its position, please refer to the Location of Key Facilities chart (page 9-39, 9-40 and 9-41).
+At least one 12V socket and one 5V USB charging socket are provided with your vehicle.
+For their locations, please refer to the Location of Key Facilities Chart.

-The mains hook up cable, provided as standard, is stowed beneath the offside settee.
+The mains hook up cable, provided as standard, is stowed beneath the offside settee